rh-fieldwork/ceph-canary/README.md

     <red-hat-repo>/openshift4/ose-cli:v4.7
     <red-hat-repo>/canary/fio-container:v1.0

-   4. A workstation or bastion host with oc cli client and git installed.
+   4. A workstation or bastion host with oc cli client and git installed is needed.
 It must have access to the OCP cluster where ceph-canary will be installed.

 ## Installation Steps
 1. Clone the ceph-canary git repository.